Skip to main content

 Creator/seller payout architecture: Stripe Connect is the standard.
 Each creator is a 'connected account.'
 When a sale happens, the platform takes its commission (5-20%), holds the remainder in escrow for the return window (7-14 days), then releases the funds.
 Automatic payout schedules (weekly or bi-weekly) reduce support tickets.

-Commission split logic: This is more complex than it appears.
-A single sale might involve an affiliate creator (10% commission), a brand (70% revenue share), and the platform (20% take rate).
-Multi-party payments require careful ledger tracking — every cent must be accounted for across refunds, partial returns, and chargebacks.
+Commission split logic: Trickier than it looks.
+One sale might involve an affiliate creator (10% commission), a brand (70% revenue share), and the platform (20% take rate).
+Multi-party payments need careful ledger tracking.
+Every cent has to reconcile across refunds, partial returns, and the occasional chargeback.

-Fraud prevention: Social commerce attracts fake accounts, bot purchases, and commission fraud (creators buying their own products).
-Implement velocity checks (flag accounts making 50+ purchases in an hour), device fingerprinting, and delayed payouts for new creators until they establish a track record.
+Fraud prevention: Social commerce draws fake accounts and bot purchases, plus a sneakier one, commission fraud where creators buy their own products to pad earnings.
+Add velocity checks that flag any account making 50+ purchases in an hour.
+Layer on device fingerprinting.
+And hold payouts for brand-new creators until they've built a track record.

-Our team builds SaaS platforms with multi-party payment architectures — from escrow logic to automated tax withholding for creator payouts across multiple countries.
+Our team builds SaaS platforms with multi-party payment architectures.
+That covers the escrow logic and the automated tax withholding for creator payouts across multiple countries, which is the part most teams discover too late.

 FAQ